jgmalcolm/jgmalcolm.github.io/_posts/2016-09-02-surgical-subintern.md

   abscess.
 You want to balance having enough stitches to hold and not so many that you necrose the skin or too superficial that it erodes through the dermis.
+- **Don't button-hole the skin.** That's where you come out the back side of the skin.
 - **Subcutaneous.** Learn to start and end with the stitch buried.
 Open with a deeper anchor stitch, bury the knot as you come back to the apex, then start your run.
 Use an Aberdeen to bury the knot at the end.